 Over the past week, we’ve noticed a lot of fascinating TED-related news items.
 Here, some highlights: The TV show Jeopardy turns 30 this week.
 And we think that’s all the excuse you need to watch Ken Jenning’s amazing TED Talk, “Watson, Jeopardy and the obsolete know-it-all.”
 Thandie Newton (watch her TED Talk) has launched a […]Continue reading

 Why you should listen

 Born in England, her mother is Zimbabwean, and Newton is active in nonprofit work across the African continent.
-In 2008, she visited Mali for a campaign to bring clean water to six African nations, and as a V Day board member, Newton visited the Congo earlier this year to raise awareness of the chronic issue of sexual violence toward women and girls.
+In 2008, she visited Mali for a campaign to bring clean water to six African nations, and as a V Day board member, Newton visited the Congo to raise awareness of the chronic issue of sexual violence toward women and girls.